my1396/Econ-Study/_posts/2024-02-13-Norwegian-Driver-License.md

 For how long are the driving license valid?

-- Light vehicle licence categories will normally be valid for 15 years.
+- Light vehicle licence categories will normally be valid for <u>15 years</u>.

 After having submitted the UK driving license, the officer gives one temporary Norweigian driving license and one receipt confirming the submission.

 Need to wait for 1 week for the new Norwegian driving license to be ready.
 Pick up at Bodø trafikkstasjon.
 Take a picture and pay the card issuing fee of NOK 300.

+100 岁以后驾照自动失效。

 - Submission of UK driver license: Feb 16, 2024
+- Taking picture and receiving finally approval: May 27, 2024 (more than 3 months)

+Usually it takes no more than 2 weeks.
+But Traffikstasjon messed up and misplaced my document, I waited in vain for three months.
+They found the mistake and corrected it when I went to extend my temporary driver license.